wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     *   (b) the Registrar, a Deputy Registrar, a Customs officer, a proper officer, or any other person entitled by law to require its delivery.

-    (3) Every person commits an offence and is liable to a fine not exceeding $5,000 who---
+    (3) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who---

     *   (a) fails to comply with subsection (2); or